Skip to main content

 Choose You

-You don’t have to live with the symptoms of pelvic floor disorders.
-Get a diagnosis and treatment plan.
+You don’t have to live with the discomfort of pelvic organ prolapse.
+Talk to a doctor who specializes in pelvic floor disorders and discover available treatment options.

-Let’s start the conversation about pelvic floor disorders
+Let’s start the conversation about pelvic organ prolapse

-Did you know pelvic floor disorders affect millions of women just like you?
+Did you know pelvic organ prolapse affects millions of women just like you?
 You may feel like no one is talking about it, but that doesn’t mean that no one is experiencing it.
-Here’s what every woman should know about pelvic health.
+It’s important to know you’re not alone.
+Keep reading to learn what you should know about pelvic organ prolapse.

 Women in a yoga class.